sPoT86/ZTPi/README.md

 # ZTPi
-ZTPi is a Python3 based Zero Touch Provisioning System developed for Cisco IOS devices.
+ZTPi is a Zero Touch Provisioning System developed for Cisco IOS devices.
 Cisco's Autoinstall feature is used to provide a device with an initial, template-based configuration in two steps.
 The first template is used to enable SSH to make the device accessible and assign a unique host name.
 After the device is connecting and identified by serial number, it is provided with a unique template-based configuration.

 Current Version: 2.2